Home » Investigation: Kano Special Education Schools Where Pupils Learn in Poor Conditions

 Investigation: Kano Special Education Schools Where Pupils Learn in Poor Conditions

-From 2019 to 2022, the Kano state government, through the Ministry of Education allocated over N95m for the provision of teaching and learning equipment in Special Education Schools in Kano.
+From 2019 to 2022, the Kano State Government, through the Ministry of Education, allocated over N95m for the provision of teaching and learning equipment in Special Education Schools in Kano.

-The dearth of teaching and learning equipment as uncovered by Stallion Times in Special Education schools in Kano has caused Students’ and Pupils’ education to be handicapped.
+THE DEARTH of teaching and learning equipment as uncovered by Stallion Times in Special Education schools in Kano has caused Students’ and Pupils’ education to be handicapped.

 Special Education Schools, otherwise known as special needs schools are centers with individually planned and systematically monitored arrangements of educational techniques, adapted equipment and materials, and accessible environments for PWDs.